QuangMinh-Le/tictactoePHP/README.md

     - **Human vs. Human**: Two players play against each other.
     - **Human vs. AI**: A single player competes against an AI opponent.

-## Features

-- **Responsive Design**: The game adapts to various screen sizes for optimal user experience on both desktop and mobile devices.
-- **Intuitive UI/UX**: The interface is designed to be user-friendly, making it easy to understand and play the game.
-- **AI Opponent**: The AI mode provides a challenging experience with varying difficulty levels.

 ## Technologies Used

 - **HTML**: Structure of the game.